marcosvidolin/ditiow/README.md

 ### Returning a resource from the controller

 - Here we specify the resource or how our Post object will be exposed by the API.
+We do this by extending the AbstractResource class and informing the domain class (Post) as type.
 Note that the name of the attributes are the same as Post.

     *But I don't want to expose some attributes like database id and comments, for example.*

     ```java
-    public class PostGetResource {
+    public class PostGetResource extends AbstractResource<Post> {
       private UUID uuid;
       private User author;
       private String content;